luau-lang/site/src/content/docs/getting-started/syntax.md

 ```

 The default iteration order for tables is specified to be consecutive for elements `1..#t` and unordered after that, visiting every element; similarly to iteration using `pairs`, modifying the table entries for keys other than the current one results in unspecified behavior.
+As an exception for dense (gap-free) arrays, non-nil elements inserted at position `#t+1` during iteration are guaranteed to be visited in order within the same loop.

 ## String interpolation